-The market for our mobile, 5G WWAN and asset tracking/telematics services and solutions is rapidly evolving and highly competitive.
+The market for our 5G mobile and fixed wireless access solutions as well as telematics solutions is rapidly evolving and highly competitive.
 It is likely to continue to be affected by new product introductions and industry participants.

 We believe the principal competitive factors impacting the market for our products are features and functionality, performance, quality and brand.
 To maintain and improve our competitive position, we must continue to expand our customer base, invest in research and development, grow our distribution network, and leverage our strategic relationships.